macmillanpublishers/Word-template/docs/dev/development+workflow.md

 * Make whatever changes are required.
 * When you're happy with your changes, test *all* macros on both PC and Mac to make sure they are working.
 	* If you make any changes to any of the shared modules, open just the template that contains those changes and use the Export All Modules macro.
-	* Open all of the templates (don't forget the installer file!) and use the Import All Templates macro to update the shared modules in all templates.
+	* Next, open all of the macro templates (don't forget the installer file!) and use the Import All Templates macro to update the shared modules in all templates.
-* Open all code templates (don't forget the installer file!).
+* Open all code templates (don't forget to hold Shift down when you open the installer file!).
 * Use the Import All Modules macro.
 * Open all code templates again.
 * Verify that the *downloadBranch* variable in the `AutoExec` and `Document_Open` procedures is set to `master` in each template.